-The assessment of the course is based on a term paper of approximately ten pages (4000 words).
+The assessment of the course is based on a term paper of approximately ten standard pages (a standard page consists of 2,300 characters).
 The topic for the term paper will be determined by the teacher and student together.

 Students are required to submit the term paper at an appointed time.
 Beforehand, students will be given an opportunity to submit a draft of the term paper and receive individual feedback on both the form and content of the draft.

 The term paper is the basis for the grade in this course.

 Submit assignments in Inspera